Skip to content ↓

 • We are a Healthy School.
 Please do not send in sweets or other treats when it is your child’s birthday.
 If you want to celebrate your child’s birthday with their classmates, you could buy the class a book, send in a healthy snack such as boxes of raisins or buy stationery such as pencils, but due to the impact on the environment, we ask you not to send in plastic toys.

-• Thank you for signing up to the Interactive Learning Diary.
-Don’t forget to share your child’s achievements in nursery and it would be great if you could upload information from home that we can then share in school.
-Our weekly home learning ideas/activities are sent out on the Learning Zone on ILD.
+• Please remember to sign up to the Interactive Learning Diary.
+Don’t forget you can share your child’s achievements in nursery and upload information from home.
+Our weekly home learning ideas/activities will be sent out on the Learning Zone on ILD.
 This is available on the online version of ILD – not the app.
-It is a great way to find out what your child has been doing in nursery that week so that you can talk to them about what they have been doing and how you can help to consolidate this learning at home.
 Please ask if you are experiencing difficulties with signing in.

 • If you have any questions or wish to raise a concern, please contact the class teacher in the first instance: ealtiparmaki@gordon.greenwich.sch.uk